If you are not sure what the species is that you have observed, there are a number of ways you can get help finding out.

 Identification help for fungi

-Fungi of Australia’s website introduces you to the basics of fungi such as the mushrooms, puffballs, stinkhorns, polypores, truffles and more.
-The associated Fungimap project has an online field guide to assist in identification.
+The fungimap website introduces you to the basics of fungi such as the mushrooms, puffballs, stinkhorns, polypores, truffles and more.
+There is an online field guide to assist in identification.
+Their identification and recording service has now moved to the iNaturalist platform, so head there to add your fungi sightings.

 If you have had success with identifying unknown specimens using other methods, let us know and we can add it to the list.